flhuihui1001/Big-data-Hadoop-and-spark/README.md

     streaming: 150
     malfunctions: 42

-## Question 6

-## ANLY 502 Assignment 2: Learning MapReduce (V1.4)

-## Required skills and technologies

-* YARN
-* Hadoop
-* MapReduce

 In this assignment you will learn the basics of MapReduce.
 You will do this with four exercises:

 1. We will rework the filtering exercise of [Assignment 1](../A1/Readme.md) on Hadoop MapReduce using Hadoop's "Streaming"API.
 We will do this with a _mapper_ that filters out the lines that are not wanted, and a _reducer_ that simply copies from input to output.
 2. We will then perform the classic "word count" exercise, which creates a histogram of all the words in a text document.
 The mapper will map single lines to individual words, and the reducer will count the number of words.
 3. We will perform a logfile analysis, using web logs from from the website [https://forensicswiki.org/](https://forensicswiki.org/) between TKDATE and TKDATE.
 We will generate a report of the number of web "hits" for each month in the period under analysis.
-4. We will then introduce the concept of the _combiner_, which is a reducer that runs on each mapper before the keys are combined globally.
-We will use the combiner to implement an efficient "top-10" pattern that computes the top-10 on each node, minimizing the amount of data that is transfered.

 ## Part 2: Basic Filtering with Map Reduce